Martin Kližan: Criticism

-In January 2022, Martin Kližan faced criticism after publishing post on Instagram, in which he attacked the sexual orientation of former tennis player [Martina Navrátilová] because of her statement towards tennis player [Novak Đoković] regarding his refusal to be vaccinated.
-Kližan leaned against Navrátilová and called her "the most famous tennis lesbian" and said with contempt for her sexual orientation: "I do not know if Mrs. Navrátilová is aware of how the most important process in the world works, namely the process of human race reproduction, if by any chance she reads this post, then, Mrs. Navrátilová, a woman with a woman and a man with a man cannot conceive a newborn."
+In January 2022, Martin Kližan faced criticism after publishing a post on Instagram in which he attacked the sexual orientation of former tennis player Martina Navrátilová, following her statement towards tennis player Novak Djokovic regarding his refusal to be vaccinated.
+Kližan spoke against Navrátilová and called her "the most famous tennis lesbian" and said with contempt for her sexual orientation: "I do not know if Mrs. Navrátilová is aware of how the most important process in the world works, namely the process of human race reproduction, if by any chance she reads this post, then, Mrs. Navrátilová, a woman with a woman and a man with a man cannot conceive a newborn."

 In February 2025, he posted a selfie on social media from a lunch with Daniel Bombic, a well-known figure from the conspiracy scene accused of spreading neo-Nazism.
 Kližan faced a wave of criticism, and Instagram subsequently removed the photo.